Reading (RE)

 Graded P/F only.

 Examines methods of literacy instruction appropriate for use with young children at various developmental stages.
-Methods examined reflect current theory and research and emphasize the importance of graphophonic, syntactic, and semantic cueing systems in the reading process.
-Students will have direct involvement with children in elementary classrooms as they observe and practice a variety of instructional methods.
+Methods examined reflect current theory and research in the reading process as it pertains to emergent literacy.
+Students will have direct involvement with children as they observe and practice a variety of instructional methods.

 Develops students' theoretical and practical understandings of the following: designing and implementing literacy initiatives in elementary environments; supporting elementary teacher's literacy instruction; assessment and diagnosis of struggling readers and writers; leading literacy-oriented professional development for elementary teachers.
-This course includes a 20 hour field experience.
 Admission to the Elementary Teacher Education Program or permission of instructor.
-Pre-requisite: RE-340/SE-340 and RE-342/SE-342.
+Admission to the Elementary Teacher Education Program and successful completion of RE 340 Foundational Literacy and RE 342 Intermediate Literacy courses.
+Pre-requisite: RE-340 or SE-340; RE-342 or SE-342.

 This course provides the background, issues, and strategies for future teachers to help intermediate, middle, and secondary students increase their literacy comprehension across disciplines.
 The course is designed to support content instruction using research-based literacy strategies for all learners.
 Topic areas include increasing comprehension of content in informational and narrative text, writing to persuade and inform, and using digital resources appropriately to engage in critical thinking, creativity, and collaborative problem solving.